kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Workaround for shells without LINENO <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-In a fairly sophisticated script I wouldn't like to see all line numbers; rather I would like to be in control about the output.
+In a fairly sophisticated script I wouldn't like to see all line numbers; rather I would like to be in control of the output.

 Define a function